 Guess who’s back?
 Madame Sul-Te-Wan played the good luck charm vendor.
 Madame was introduced in Episode 14 – Band of Angels (1957).

-Yul Brynner, was the star as Jean Lafitte complete with a full head of hair.
+Yul Brynner was the star as Jean Lafitte complete with a full head of hair.
 Yul Brynner was a foreign mystery man sometimes claim to be half Japanese and half Swedish.
 In.
 Actuality he was born in Vladivostok, Russia in 1920.
-After his father abandon the family his mother moved them to Manchuria.
+After his father abandoned the family his mother moved them to Manchuria.
 Sounds nice.
 In 1934, his mother moved the family again, this time landing in Paris, France.
 Yul eventually began performing music in nightclubs with Russian gypsies.
 He also worked for a time as a trapeze artist.

 He traveled to the US in 1941 and began studying with Michael Chekhov.
 He started working on stage making his film debut in Port of New York (1949).
 Two years later he took the stage lead in “The King and I.” Of course when they made the movie The King and I (1956) he was naturally selected to play that role.
 He won the best actor Oscar for that film.